YiyaoShan/Documentation/DocEN.md

 |------------|-------------------------------------------------------------------------------------|
 | Production | ``https://services.socialsecurity.be/REST/ebox/enterprise/messageRegistry/v2/``      |

-### 3.2 Consulting your e-Box Enterprise via REST Webservice
+### 3.3 Consulting your e-Box Enterprise via Webservice REST
-The consultation of your e-Box is done via an HTTP ***GET*** through all the methods that start with ```/ebox``` defined in [MESSAGE REGISTRY SERVICE](https://dev.eboxenterprise.be/docs/spec/specifications)  of e-Box.
-This specification is available in ``.yaml`` format.
-Thus, a DocConsumer can not only view his messages, but also the ReferenceData.
-The methods in the *"publication"* section are only available for the Document Sender and the Document Provider.
+Now that evernthing is okay, you can consult your e-Box Enterprise via its Webservice REST in Production as a Document Consumer.

 Some points of attention:
 - Messages will be considered as read when the main content has been retrieved.
 On the e-Box Enterprise frontend, the visual distinction is the bolding ("unread") or not ("read") of the message title.